-For the three months ended March 31, 2019 and 2018, the Company did not recognize any interest or penalty expense related to income taxes.
-The Company files income tax returns in the U.S. federal jurisdiction and states in which it does business.
+For the three and six months ended June 30, 2019 and 2018, the Company did not recognize any interest or penalty expense related to income taxes.
+The Company files income tax returns in the U.S. federal jurisdiction and in the states in which it does business.